cn-uofbasel/nfn-scala_deprecated/README.md

 ##Installation

 Installation is fairly straight forward, and boils down to an available Java JDK 7, sbt 0.13.5 and CCN-Lite.
+If you want to install the JVM or sbt you could also test it out within a Docker container.
+For a tutorial on that, refer to the docker tutorial in [CCN-lite](https://github.com/cn-uofbasel/ccn-lite/docs).

 ### ccn-lite